algorandfoundation/algokit-python-template/examples/generators/production_python_smart_contract_typescript/README.md

  - Types are checked using [mypy](https://mypy-lang.org/)
  - Typescript `ApplicationClient` tests against `algokit localnet` are executed using [jest](https://jestjs.io/)
  - Smart contract artifacts are built
- - Smart contract artifacts are checked for [output stability](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/articles/output_stability.md)
+ - Smart contract artifacts are checked for [output stability](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/articles/output_stability.md).
  - Smart contract is deployed to a AlgoKit LocalNet instance

+> NOTE: By default smart contract artifacts are compiled with `--debug-level` set to 0, to change this, modify the compiler invocation under `smart_contracts/_helpers/build.py`

 #### Continuous Deployment